merepro/eldorado/README.md

 El Dorado
 =========

-El Dorado is a full-stack community web application written in Ruby/Rails.
+El Dorado (for NATF2) is a full-stack community web application written in Ruby/Rails.
 It features a forum, event calendar, group chat, file sharing, random headers, avatars, themes, and privacy settings.